SophieBatumbo/Portofolio/README.md

 ## Update github page

+# Frist Step
+Commit and push your last changes.

+# Second and last step
+Run in your command line `./deploy.sh`

+OR

-Run `ng build --output-path docs --base-href /Portofolio/`.
+run `ng build --output-path docs --base-href /Portofolio/`.
 Then, from 'docs/browser' folder, move all the content of 'browser' folder into 'docs' folder.
 Delete empty 'browser' folder.
 Add commit and push.

+That's all hihi